08 Mar Fiona Roberts – A Woman in Property

-She is a Woman, Operations Manager, Wife, Mother, sister, daughter, avid reader, artist, gardener and good cuppa afficionado.
+Fiona is a Woman, Head of Communications, Wife, Mother, photographer, sister, daughter, student, avid reader, artist, gardener and good cuppa afficionado.

 Read on to find out more about Fiona, her experience and life as part of Australia’s thriving property industry.